ClojureTO/chat-client/README.md

 (defn message-handler [out]
   (fn [message]
     (swap! out conj message)))

+(start-reader-thread socket (message-handler out))
 ```
 Above, we create an atom to stored the messages we've received so far and a message handler function that will be used to populate it.
+The function is a closure that returns the handler.
+We'll initialize it with the `out` atom and pass it to the `start-reader-thread` function.

 We can send messages to the socket using the `send-message` function and close the socket using the `close` function when we're finished.